wellosoft/redox-os-builder/README.md

 The software I want to build is specified in [config](./config) and [setup.sh](./setup.sh) files.
 The `setup.sh` specifies what Redox OS repo URL and branch to clone from, and  [config](./config) specified what config and arch to choose.

-In the `setup.sh` I choose `git clone https://gitlab.redox-os.org/willnode/redox -b personal` because it contains:
+In the `setup.sh` I choose `git clone https://gitlab.redox-os.org/willnode/redox -b personal` because it contains my preferred setup and some yet-to-be-merged patches.
+You can change the repo URL and branch at your own fork.
-- My own `dev` config, including standard desktop config + nano + vim + curl without compilers (yet)
-- [Some changes](https://gitlab.redox-os.org/redox-os/cookbook/-/merge_requests/503) that fixes problem when building inside GitHub CI
-- [Some changes](https://gitlab.redox-os.org/redox-os/redox/-/merge_requests/1584) To speed up libtool cloning

-You can change the repo URL and branch once you have your own fork with these MRs mentioned.

 After a full build you can do [incremental building](#how-to-do-incremental-build) next time.